 The Ethernet driver creates a task for the MAC to receive Ethernet frames.
 If using the default config

 ETH_MAC_DEFAULT_CONFIGthen the task stack size is 4 KB.
 This setting can be changed by passing a custom

 FreeRTOS idle task stack size is configured by CONFIG_FREERTOS_IDLE_TASK_STACKSIZE.

-If using the mDNS and/or MQTT components, they create tasks with stack sizes configured by CONFIG_MDNS_TASK_STACK_SIZE and CONFIG_MQTT_TASK_STACK_SIZE, respectively.
+If using the ESP-MQTT component, it creates a task with stack size configured by CONFIG_MQTT_TASK_STACK_SIZE.
 MQTT stack size can also be configured using

 Reducing Heap Usage